npm/npm/doc/cli/shrinkwrap.md

 you could modify the shrinkwrap file to use git URL references rather than version numbers so that npm always fetches all packages from git.

+If you wish to lock down the specific bytes included in a package, for example to have 100% confidence in being able to reproduce a deployment or build, then you ought to check your dependencies into source control, or pursue some other mechanism that can verify contents rather than versions.

 ## SEE ALSO